templaza/tz_portfolio/README.md

 *** Changelog ***

+04/07/2018 - 1.2.8

+	- Fix error override codes of addon from Template site.

 04/07/2018 - 1.2.7

 	- Fix error articles count of module TZ Portfolio Plus Categories when some articles unpublished.